Lois Haibt: Research contributions

 The IBM team spent almost three years creating the programming language FORTRAN, which reformed the way people communicate instructions to computers.

 Haibt was in charge of section four of the FORTRAN project.
 She analyzed the flow of programs produced by other sections of the compiler.
 Her estimates of flow in high-traffic areas of the computer were obtained by calculating how often basic blocks of the program would execute.
 Haibt employed Monte Carlo methods (statistical analysis) for these calculations.
 Through this process, she also created the first syntactic analyzer of arithmetic expressions.
 Haibt planned and programmed the entire section.

 Haibt was also part of an eleven-person team to develop and release the first reference manual for FORTRAN in 1956.

 Personal life

 Haibt was married to Luther Haibt (May 4, 1929 – December 3, 2000), a systems analyst at IBM in Thornwood, NY.
 The Haibts spent their adult lives in New York state.
 Haibt's daughter, Carolyn, attended Princeton University for her bachelor's degree and went on to receive a Ph.D. in mathematics from the Massachusetts Institute of Technology.
 Haibt's hobbies include interior decorating and reading.

+Legacy, Impact and Historical Significance

+Haibt's developments and contributions to FORTRAN represent a foundational moment for the history of computing.
+Before FORTRAN programming needed a direct interaction with machine code, but FORTRAN introduced a whole new way for humans to communicate with computers that contained a more intuitive algebraic syntax.
+With this development the complexity and time needed to write programs was drastically reduced and enabled computing to be done by a broader group of people not just specialists.

+FORTRAN in the beginning wanted to solve the huge pain point of inefficient and complicated process of programming in low level languages.
+The team and its programmers originally had to manually manage hardware instructions.
+This took an extremely long time to do and it was not unlikely that a team member would make an error.
+However, Haibt's work for program flow analysis and optimization directly helped to make FORTRAN useable and efficient.
+This also allowed for them to get widespread attention and adoption due to its easier programming.
+The Monte Carlo methods Haibt used to estimate execution frequency was very innovative and allowed the programmer to use known code paths and improve performance.
+Her approach laid the ground work for advancements in optimization techniques that are continuously used in modern programming today.

+Additionally, Haibt developed the first syntactic analyzer for arrhythmic expressions which was another milestone in computer science.
+Syntax analysis is a core component of all modern programmers and interpreters use so computers are able to understand and process structured programming languages.
+This work Habit did allowed for languages like C, Java, and Python to be created showing that Habit and her developments have a long-lasting influence on programming.